 For the first version, I mashed the egg yolks with a few spoonfuls of homemade olive oil mayo, and some kosher salt and white pepper.
 I topped the deviled eggs with some pickled peppers (I had started pickling a few days ago).
 The creaminess of the mayo and egg yolks was the prefect foil for the tart, spicy pickled peppers.

 The second batch substituted crème fraiche for mayo and mashed with the yolks had a wonderful buttery sweetness.
-The smokey trout and salty roe made these egg shooters not only quite beautiful, but satisfying and positively addictive.
+The smoky trout and salty roe made these egg shooters not only quite beautiful, but satisfying and positively addictive.
 I know I'll be returning to these recipes again and again as the weather heats up.

 - 4 large eggs